logoscreative/remove-inactive-widgets/readme.txt

 === Remove Inactive Widgets ===
-Contributors: bmsterling
+Contributors: bmsterling, cliffseal
 Donate link:http://benjaminsterling.com/donations/
 Tags: widgets, removal, inactive
-Requires at least: 3.0
+Requires at least: 3.9
-Tested up to: 3.5.1
+Tested up to: 3.9.1
 Stable tag: trunk

 This plugin adds a button to the widget's admin page that will delete all inactive widgets.